|For support: call extension 5-Help (212-305-4357) or email us

 - Website: http://windows.microsoft.com/en-US/windows7/products/features/bitlocker

-- Pre-boot authentication can only be used on compatible Windows 7 versions manufactured with TPM version 1.2 or higher.
+- Pre-boot authentication can only be used on compatible Windows systems that are manufactured with TPM version 1.2 or higher.

 - Cost: Included in as part of the Windows OS.